pathways2learn/DevOpsGitHub/GitHub/01-VM/README.md

  1) Login to the VM
  2) Follow the steps from Part2 step2.
 The steps would run the application in an interactive mode</br>

-               Download , extract the installer </br>
+               Download , extract the installer
-               Create the runner and start the configuration experience </br>
+               Create the runner and start the configuration experience

- 3) Alternatively , in this demo we would be running it as a service </br>
+ 3) Alternatively , you can run it as a service </br>
    `sudo ./svc.sh install` </br>
    `sudo ./svc.sh start` </br>